albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ## Inheritance

 There are two types of boxes.
 The light boxes, which are boxes that can contain only one item.
-The heavy boxes can take more than one item.
+The heavy boxes can contain more than one item.
 Both boxes can be open or closed and can be opened and closed using the methods created above.

 ### Light Box Example